 The U.S. Bureau of Labor Statistics anticipates faster than average growth in employment of computer and information technology occupations from 2016 through 2026 and these occupations are projected to add about 557,100 new jobs.3

 Pursue an Information Technology Degree at American InterContinental UniversityRequest information at AIU to begin pursuing you IT degree today.

 1. “The Top 10 Hard-to-Find Tech Skills.”
 Burning Glass Technologies.
 Retrieved from: https://www.burning-glass.com/wp-content/uploads/tech_top10_brief_final_16.10.26.pdf (Visited 11/5/18).

 2. “The Human Factor: The Hard Time Employers Have Finding Soft Skills.”
 Burning Glass Technologies.
 Retrieved from: https://www.burning-glass.com/wp-content/uploads/Human_Factor_Baseline_Skills_FINAL.pdf (Visited 11/5/18).

 3. “Computer and Information Technology Occupations.”
 U.S. Bureau of Labor Statistics.
 Retrieved from: https://www.bls.gov/ooh/computer-and-information-technology/home.htm (Visited 11/5/18).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 American InterContinental University cannot guarantee employment or salary.
 For important information about the educational debt, earnings, and completion rates of students who attended these programs, go to www.aiuniv.edu/disclosures.
 Financial aid is available for those who qualify.